Our Experienced Illinois Police Brutality Lawyers Will Fight for Your Just Recovery If You’ve Been Hurt by an Officer’s Use of Excessive Force

 This process starts when you contact our firm for a free, no-obligation consultation.
 We will listen to everything that happened to you and advise you of your rights.
 If you have a police brutality claim, then we will thoroughly investigate your claim and fight hard for your recovery of past and future medical expenses, lost income, out-of-pocket costs, pain, suffering, and other damages.
 You won’t owe us any legal fees until your claim has been successfully resolved.

-To schedule your free initial meeting, please contact us directly via this website or by phone or text at any time.
+To schedule your free initial meeting, please contact us directly via this website or by phone at any time.
 We would be pleased to meet with you at your home, in your hospital or rehab room, or in our Bloomington, Gurnee, or Rockford office.